 The Naylor Learning Center provides ADA Section 504 accommodations for students with documented disabilities who are not enrolled in the Supported Learning Program.
 It is the student's responsibility to inform the College of his or her disability and request accommodations in accordance with appropriate documentation.
-Individuals may file disability related grievances pursuant to the procedures set forth in College Discrimination and Harassment Policy located in Volume II of the Davis & Elkins College Policy Manual.
+Individuals may file disability related grievances pursuant to the procedures set forth in College Discrimination and Harassment Policy located in of the Davis & Elkins College Policy Manual located Volume II in of the Davis & Elkins College Policy Manual.